Learn the business of high and low culture, investigating how streetwear built a fervent fan base and became a driving voice of urban youth.

 Born in the 1970s and 80s, streetwear remixed sports with music, pop culture and current events.
-Using New York City as their entryway into the world of streetwear, students will explore the business, trends, people and ethos that make up the local industry.
-How did Supreme and others come about and how do they view their identity?
+Now a multibillion-dollar force in the fashion world, students will use New York City as their entryway into the world of streetwear, exploring the business, trends, people and ethos that make up the local industry.
+What are the social and cultural origins of streetwear?
+How did brands like Supreme and Off-White come about and how have they been shaped by youth culture?
 How has current streetwear culture evolved from previous influencers?
 What does it mean now that corporations have entered the market?

-Students will also dive into streetwear collaborations and the people behind brands that inspire a fervent fanbase.
-How are these designers and innovators inspiring people to doggedly pursue limited edition item like sneakers?
+Students will also dive into streetwear collaborations and the people behind brands that inspire a fervent fan base.
+Throughout the term, students will explore numerous iconic collaborations between luxury brands, celebrities and visual artists, as well as the people behind the brands.
+They will then consider designers and innovators are inspiring people to doggedly pursue limited edition item like sneakers.
 Getting a behind-the-scenes glimpse into this world of cutting-edge fashion, students will reflect upon its impact on personal, professional and larger society levels.

 Cost and Session Information